ahsfar/LFCS-guide/practice/mock.md

-#Mock
+#Mock temporary file

-Useful commands i found during the practice and exam will be added here
+Useful commands or approaches i found during the practice and exam will be added here